opendocsg/slw-judgments-backfill/2014_SGHC_191/report.md

 defendant did not satisfy this threshold because they were “extreme and grave allegations”. [note: 48]

 94     A fair comment is an opinion that a fair-minded person could honestly hold, with some leeway given for prejudices and exaggerations: _The Law of Torts in Singapore_ at para 13.026, citing _Aaron Anne Joseph_ at [77]–[78].
-The test of honesty is an objective one ( _Chen Cheng and another v Central Christian Church and other appeals_ [1998] 3 SLR(R) 236 at [48]) and the defendant is to be given every allowance or latitude for prejudice and exaggeration as long as he was fair-minded: _Aaron_
+The test of honesty is an objective one ( _Chen Cheng and another v Central Christian Church and other appeals_ <span class="citation">[1998] 3 SLR(R) 236</span> at [48]) and the defendant is to be given every allowance or latitude for prejudice and exaggeration as long as he was fair-minded: _Aaron_

 _Anne Joseph_ at [78]. [note: 49]